Primary Physical Education Specialist with QTS PGCE

 - A degree equivalent to UK first-class or second-class honours (2:2 or above).
 No specific subjects are required.

-- GCSEs at Grade C or Grade 4 or above (or equivalent) in English Language and Mathematics
+- GCSEs at Grade C or Grade 4 or above (or equivalent) in English Language or English Literature and Mathematics

-- GCSE at Grade C or Grade 4 or above (or equivalent) in Combined Science, Physics, Chemistry or Biology.
+- GCSE Science at Grade C or Grade 4 or above (or equivalent)

 An academic reference is required for all students who have graduated in the last five years.
 An interview forms part of the selection process, which can be conducted online or face to face.